-- Ask questions about what it’s like to be a physician—lifestyle, happiness.
+- Ask questions about what it’s like to be a physician—lifestyle, happiness, pros and cons.

 - Be open and willing to do some work while you’re there!
-If you’re asked to file something or look something up to help in the daily grind in the clinic or hospital, do it and do it well!
+If you’re asked to file something or look something up to help in the daily grind in the clinic or hospital, be willing to do it, and do it well!

 - When you conclude your shadowing experience, request a letter of recommendation from the physician with whom you worked for your application to medical school.